-Still, as we basked in the fiery glow of this season’s high-budget dragon action—cowering each time Drogon hovered in midair to pour a throatful of flame over one of Daenerys Targaryen’s enemies, we started to wonder: Could a beast that big really maneuver through the air like that?
+Still, as we anticipate the premiere of Game of Thrones's eighth and final season on April 14—and as we remember cowering each time Drogon hovered in midair to pour a throatful of flame over one of Daenerys Targaryen’s enemies in last season's big-budget battles—we started to wonder: Could a beast that big really maneuver through the air like that?
 Fortunately, two scientists who have dedicated their lives to studying flying creatures agreed to clear that up for us.

 Kevin McGowan, a Cornell ornithologist who specializes in crows, says there’s one major problem with dragon flight: physics.
 “They’re just so damn big,” he says.
 “Way too big to ever get off the ground.”

 For comparison, there's the albatross, which weighs around 25 pounds and needs a 10-foot wingspan in order to heave itself into the air.
 And birds don’t scale up easily.
 McGowan says that as a bird gets heavier, its wingspan has to grow exponentially to keep up: “If you need a 10 foot wingspan for a 25-pound bird, what would you need for a 2000-pound dragon?”
 (Last season, one eagle-eyed engineer estimated that Drogon weighed around three tons and flew with a wingspan under 60 feet—and the dragons are even bigger now.)